Lucas Bros. Moving Co.

 Lucas Bros.
 Moving Co. is an American adult animated television series created by The Lucas Brothers.
 It originally premiered on Fox on November 23, 2013 as part of Animation Domination High-Def, and was renewed for two additional seasons on FXX.
-The show was cancelled on June 4, 2015.
+The show was canceled on June 4, 2015.

 The series features the twins as work-shy animated counterparts of themselves, running a moving company out of their van.
 The series is loosely based on the creators' experiences as cable television installers.

 Plot

 The series revolves around identical twin brothers Kenny and Keef Lucas (voiced by real-life identical twin brothers Kenny and Keith Lucas, respectively), who run a moving company called "Lucas Bros Moving Co" in Greenpoint, Brooklyn, out of their van after receiving it from their dead uncle.
 The two are shown to frequently consume marijuana, emitting a calm demeanor throughout the various escapades caused at their job.
 Scrawny and indolent, their customers are often apprehensive towards their weaknesses, but the brothers like to remind themselves "that's why God made two of them."